magarpol/scripts/README.md

 ### Kernel headers check
 This script install the missing kernel headers

+### Monitor nodes, podes and namespaces
+This script creates services from every namespace, pod and node on a k8s cluster

 ### Mount Crypt
 This script encrypt LVM and mount Docker.